K-FOSS/TS-ESNode/README.md

      - Press F1 and select the "Remote-Containers: Open Folder in Container..." command.

 #### TODO

-- I would really like to remove the hack to support destructed imports of legacy node_modules, see [this comment](https://github.com/K-FOSS/TS-ESNode/issues/1#issuecomment-596750379) for more information.

 - Worker Threads to avoid the TypeScript compiling affecting main thread.